 I see two reasons for requiring certifications.
 The first is that most businesses do not have an effective and cheap way to test the competence of job applicants.
 The second is that vendors require a minimum number of certifications to maintain partner status and gain partner benefits.

-So if a business doesn’t have an effective and cheap way to test the technical competence of a candidate, but there is often have a low correlation between competence and certification, then shortlisting by certification surely is a fool’s errand?
-A lot of organizations realize this, so will use experience rather than certifications in the shortlisting processes, but this is far from perfect either.https://read.acloud.guru/media/ba72a553f42b95d53e24604b02604bbb
+So if a business doesn’t have an effective and cheap way to test the technical competence of a candidate, but there is often a low correlation between competence and certification, then shortlisting by certification surely is a fool’s errand, right?
+A lot of organizations realize this, so will use experience rather than certifications in the shortlisting processes, but this is far from perfect either.

-The cost of achieving higher level partnership status is often high, the direct training and certification costs are small compared to the higher cost of committing the time of revenue generating employees to achieving certifications.
-For me I see partnership levels, not so much a test of competence, but rather a test of commitment.
+The cost of achieving higher-level partnership status is often high, the direct training and certification costs are small compared to the higher cost of committing the time of revenue-generating employees to achieve certifications.
+For me, I see partnership levels not so much a test of competence, but rather a test of commitment.

 We speak to a lot AWS partners about achieving partnership status, and the truly committed partners are locked in an arms race with each other to get AWS certified skills and go well beyond achieving the minimum partner certification requirements.
 We’ve seen companies get their receptionists and accountants certified in a bid to have 100% of employees certified (another argument for competence vs certification).

-My personal view of AWS certifications and the competence vs certification argument, is that the AWS associate certifications should be treated like a drivers license.
-Assume the individual has a basic level of competence with AWS, but I wouldn’t throw them the keys to a Porsche GT2 on day 1.
+My personal view of AWS certifications and the competence vs certification argument is that the AWS associate certifications should be treated like a driver’s license.
+Assume the individual has a basic level of competence with AWS, but I wouldn’t throw them the keys to a Porsche GT2 on day one.

 Either way, until hiring practices are improved, expect certifications to be around for a long time.
-And with the new and more affordable certification training options, there are fewer excuses than ever before to get certified.
+And with affordable and even free cloud certification training options like ACG and the ability to get certified from anywhere, there are fewer excuses than ever to get certified.